 Distributors of new Electric and Electronic Equipment (EEE) have a part to play in reducing the amount of WEEE going into landfill sites.

-Go-Electrical is obliged under these regulations to offer our customers free take-back of their WEEE on a like-for-like basis when they buy a new Electrical or Electronic product from us.
+We are obliged under these regulations to offer our customers a free take-back of their WEEE on a like-for-like basis when they buy a new Electrical or Electronic product from us.

 For example, if a customer buys a new electrical item from us we will accept a similar redundant electrical item and prevent it going into a landfill site by disposing of it safely.
 Customers must return their WEEE item to us within 28 days of purchasing their new item.